 Prerequisites for Price Optimization with Machine Learning

 As much as we’d like to imagine that machine learning algorithms will solve our pricing problems on their own, success wholly depends on cooperation with data scientists and business professionals.
-For this (and other big data analytics solutions) to work, there are certain requirements:
+For this (and other big data analytics solutions) to work, there are certain requirements.

 This may include information from your competitors, stock market, and even the National Weather Service.
 What matters is the complexity of customer psychology, meaning that it’s nearly impossible to conduct reliable price optimization without some external data sources for context.

 Larger organizations often face the challenge of various departments siloing themselves off and not sharing data or learnings.
 This poses enormous business challenges, but for machine learning, it can be disastrous.

 These data professionals will need help translating business KPIs into algorithm parameter, and the business professionals will need help analyzing the data which comes out.
 It’s a symbiotic relationship which is just as important as the quality of the technology you’re using.

 Built for analytics teams, RapidMiner unifies the entire data science lifecycle from data prep to machine learning to predictive model deployment.
-400,000 analytics professionals use RapidMiner products to drive revenue, reduce costs, and avoid risks.
+40,000+ organizations use RapidMiner to drive revenue, reduce costs, and avoid risks.